analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

-6. Populate the statistics in  `max78000_statistics_t` structure to be reported to MAX32666:
+6. Populate the statistics in the `max78000_statistics_t` structure to be reported to MAX32666:

    ```c
    // MAX78000 statistics field